-All garden potatoes are harvested late in the growing season, but exactly when to harvest them depends on whether they are being harvested to eat immediately (these are known as new potatoes) or if they are being cured for storage over the winter.
+All garden potatoes are harvested late in the growing season, but exactly when to harvest depends on how you will use them.
+Potatoes that you will harvest and eat immediately, called new potatoes, are harvested sooner than potatoes that you plan to cure for storage over the winter.

 Keep Some Potatoes for Replanting